LOS ANGELES - Actor Will Smith has opened up about his marriage to actress Jada Pinkett Smith.

 "We have given each other trust and freedom, with the belief that everybody has to find their own way," he said of their open marriage.
 "And marriage for us can't be a prison.
 And I don't suggest our road for anybody."

-Smith, 53, added: "But the experiences that the freedom that we've given each other and the unconditional support, to me, is the highest definition of love."
+Smith, 53, added: "But the experiences that the freedom that we've given one another and the unconditional support, to me, is the highest definition of love."

 His revelation comes a year after a scandal involving his wife and singer August Alsina came to light.